YogeshMore2207/Fruit-Detection/README.md

 <h3>
 Core Azure Services : <br>
 1. Azure App Service <br>
-2. Azure SQL Database <br> <br>
+2. Azure Blob Service  <br> <br>
 Azure AI Service <br>
-1. Azure AI Translator Service
+1. Azure AI Custom Vision Service
 </h3>
 <h2>Problem Statement</h2>
-<p align="justify">In our increasingly more interconnected global, the need for seamless verbal exchange throughout language boundaries is extra important than ever.
-The assignment lies in offering a consumer-friendly platform wherein people can without difficulty translate content while maintaining a report in their interactions.
-The possibility is to create an green, scalable solution that addresses language translation desires and complements consumer revel in with the aid of incorporating recent search records.</p>
+<p align="justify">The manual inspection and classification of fruits in large quantities can be time-consuming, error-prone, and labor-intensive.
+Traditional methods lack efficiency and precision, leading to challenges in quality control and timely decision-making.
+The need for an automated fruit detection system arises to address these challenges and enhance the overall productivity of fruit-related industries.</p>
 <h2>Project Description</h2>
-<p align="justify">The "Multilingual Content Hub - VOX" is a web application designed to facilitate language translation and maintain a history of person interactions.
-Users can enter text, and the gadget leverages Azure AI Translator service to provide accurate and contextually relevant translations.
-The software additionally consists of a characteristic to show recent searches, allowing users to revisit and reuse previous translations easily.</p><br>
+<p align="justify">The Automated Fruit Detection System is a computer vision application designed to automatically identify and classify fruits in images.
+Leveraging state-of-the-art machine learning techniques, the system aims to streamline processes in agriculture, inventory management, and food processing industries.
+Users can upload images containing fruits, and the system will provide accurate detection and classification results.</p><br>
 <b>Key Features :</b>
 <ul>
-    <li>Seamless Language Translation</li>
+    <li>Automated Fruit Detection</li>
     <li>User-Friendly Interface</li>
-    <li>History Tracking and Recent Searches</li>
+    <li>Real-time Processing</li>
+    <li>Accuracy and Reliability</li>
     <li>Azure App Service Hosting</li>
-    <li>Azure SQL Database for Efficient Data Management</li>
+    <li>Azure Blob Service for Efficient Data Management</li>
 </ul>
 <b>Future Enhancements :</b><br>
-<p align="justify">The Multilingual Content Hub isn't only a standalone venture but a foundation for ability future enhancements.
-Integrations with additional Azure offerings, which includes Azure Storage for coping with multimedia content and Azure Key Vault for more suitable security, could be explored.
-Moreover, monitoring and analytics via Azure Monitor and Azure Application Insights pave the manner for continuous improvement and optimization.</p>
+ Markup : * Integration with mobile applications for on-the-go fruit detection.
+          * Implementation of more advanced machine learning models for improved accuracy.
+          * Support for real-time video analysis.
 <h2>Core Azure Services</h2>
 <b>Azure App Service :</b><br><p align="justify"><br>The project utilizes Azure App Service to host the web application, ensuring scalability, reliability, and ease of deployment.
 This service enables seamless integration with other Azure components and provides a secure environment for the application.</p>